 The Texas Monthly article concludes: “When I spoke to [Joe Basel, the self-styled “systemic disruption” consultant], he conceded that his reputation didn’t help his cause.
 But he hasn’t given up on passing the voucher program.
 “It’s still my goal,” he told me.
 “Other districts are considering it.”
 He declined to name which ones.”

 Part III.
-Breaking with PTA for the first time in history, the GCISD New School Board Majority voted 4-3 to remove the annual “no vouchers, no charter schools” statement from its 2023 legislative priorities — signaling support for the state to take even more funding away from GCISD and abandoning their oath to GCISD families.
+For the first time in history, the GCISD New School Board Majority voted 4-3 to remove the annual “no vouchers, no charter schools” statement from its 2023 legislative priorities — signaling support for the state to take even more funding away from GCISD and abandoning their oath to GCISD families.

 A voucher system gives money to private and religious schools without requiring them to follow the same accountability standards and open admission policy as public schools.